-Like all animals cats have always lived outside.
+10,000 BC: Like all animals cats have always lived outside.
 They first wandered off the desert and started helping the fertile crescent farmers with rodent control about 12,000 years ago.
-Their charm and good deeds captivated the Egyptians hearts who regarded them as gods.
-Cats gradually became domesticated and very tuned into human energy.
+Their serendipitous appearance, beauty, charm and good deeds as controllers of rodents captivated the Egyptian farmers hearts who came to regard cats as godlike.
+The Egyptian cats gradually became domesticated and tuned into human energy (as much as is possible for a cat, anyway).
 Here is The Natural History of the Cat from Alley Cat Alleys.

-Thus evolved the beautiful graceful creatures called the house cat.
+Thus it is only recently that the beautiful, graceful creatures called the house cat has evolved.
 What TNR is concerned with is the cats who breed outside and who's kittens become feral, approximately 1/2 of all American cats.
 Without organized caregivers this can become a tragic situation of surviving cats having many litters of kittens a year - these cats and kittens starve, can become unhealthy, are afraid of close human contact and make kind people wonder why somebody isn't doing something about it.

 NO KILL GOAL OF FULTON AND DECALB COUNTIES ANIMAL CONTROL: To achieve this goal aggressive spay and neuter programs are inexpensively and widely available.
-Practicing TNR (trap/neuter/return)
+Practicing TNR&C (trap/neuter/return and care)

 is what Fulton and Decalb County Animal Control (run by Lifeline)

 actively advocate and the O4W Cat Project actively carries out.
-As an organization we do TNR out of passion and conscience, saving tax payers
+As an organization we do TNR&C out of passion and conscience, saving tax payers

 many 1000's of dollars a year and have healthy (and fortunately